reymon359/how-to-live/advices/Learn step by step/index.md

 Learn to master something.
 Mastering something takes time, so do it patiently.
 For example, to master another language do things in it like taking notes in that foreign language or watch movies on it.
 When you do not understand something, search for the translation. _Learn the translation._ The more you practice, the more you will learn.

-To learn something is to step outside the comfort zone.
+To learn something is to Step outside the comfort zone.
 Is to explore the unknown.

 ## Quotes